 Follow These Sector Thesis Best Practices to Become a Preferred Buyer

-6 Min Read
+7 Min Read

 According to a recent report filed by Preqin, valuations remain the number one concern among fund managers, and 58% of those surveyed report that pricing for portfolio companies is higher than it was a year ago.
 With company valuations climbing higher and higher, there are more dollars chasing fewer deals, and attractive investments are increasingly difficult to source.

 Now more than ever, you need to carefully choose the industries where you want to specialize and differentiate your firm as a preferred buyer.
 With too few firms specializing in specific industries, you have the opportunity to stand out by demonstrating that you know the competitive landscape, the nuances of the industry, and can clearly articulate a vision for management and growth.
+A strong sector thesis will help guide this specialization and provide a framework for making informed investment decisions.

 While all firms struggle with allocating finite resources, they also risk falling into the common trap of focusing too much on the day-to-day; instead of formulating a long-term sector strategy.